Self-Assessments

 Maps your attachment style, relational connection (Calm, Accepted, Resonant, Energized), satisfaction, and conflict dynamics including pursuit-withdrawal patterns.
 49 items grounded in ECR-R attachment research and Gottman's framework.

-Take the PAIR →RESTORE Assessment
+Take the PAIR →EDFE Assessment

 Where are you in the recovery process?